 Very Gentle Tooth Extractions

 Visit our brand new state-of-the-art offices.
 Awesome staff & low wait times.
-We respect your time and treat you with a gentle touch.
+We respect your time and treat you with compassion for your dental extractions.

 Call us for more information: